Papelucho and the Martian

-Papelucho and the Martian (Spanish: Papelucho y el Marciano) is a 2007 Chilean animated science fiction film, created by Cine Animadores and Canal 13 Films, released on 17 May 2007.
+Papelucho and the Martian (Spanish: Papelucho y el Marciano) is a 2007 Chilean animated science fiction film, created by Cine Animadores and Canal 13 Films, released on May 17, 2007.

+The film was directed by Alejandro Rojas Téllez and written by Arif Ali Shah and Mónica Ríos and features Marina Huerta as Papelucho, and Leyla Rangel as Det.

-The movie is based on the original Chilean novel books Papelucho created in 1947 by Marcela Paz and is specifically loosely based on the ninth book of the series, Papelucho and the Martian.
+The movie is based on the original Chilean novel books Papelucho created in 1947 by Marcela Paz and is loosely based on the ninth book of the series, Papelucho and the Martian.
+It was Canal 13 Films' first animated film.

 Plot

 Excited to learn everything about Martians, Papelucho sets out to catch one using his experiments.
 One day, he is surprised to find an actual Martian named Det, a curious Martian child, and without thinking, Det introduces himself to Papelucho by entering his body.

 Papelucho and Det establish a deep friendship as they live together inside Papelucho's veins.
 However, Papelucho realizes that Det cannot continue living on Earth and needs to return to Mars.
 To help Det get home, Papelucho decides to build a spaceship to fly to Mars and bring his friend back home, without knowing what will happen to him once they arrive.